 St. Tikhon Church is a diverse and multi-ethnic Orthodox Christian community serving all in Parker and the greater South Metro Denver area with liturgical fidelity.
 We strive in humility to excellence in ancient Christian worship, spiritual growth, religious education, and service to Christ’s needy as proclaimed in the Holy Gospel (Matthew 25:35-36), to the Glory of God.

 Our mission began in the year 2012 in the town of Parker.
 A founding group of Orthodox Christians had gathered together for many months, praying and strategizing toward an ever greater witness of Christ and His Holy Church.
 We first met in the home of a Parker family that commuted nearly an hour to attend church in Colorado Springs.
 We discovered other families in the area commuting nearly as far and long to attend parishes in Denver.
 Together these families were enthusiastic and visionary toward the establishment of an Orthodox mission centered in the town of Parker.
 With support from clergy and parishioners from several Orthodox parishes of the Front Range, we had a mission "core" from which to grow.
 Our first liturgy was served in December 2012, and we began meeting once a month for Divine Liturgy.
 After a year, our parish was named for Saint Tikhon; we also began serving Divine Liturgy every week, although still in a temporary meeting space.
-With great support from our parish community, in January 2016, we designed and moved to our current location within a business complex in central Parker, at 19035 Plaza Drive.
+In January 2016, we designed and moved to our current location within a business complex in central Parker, at 19035 Plaza Drive.
 Here we can offer a more robust service schedule and continue to grow.

 We now provide regular services three times per week - Sunday mornings, Wednesday evenings and Saturday evenings - and other services throughout the year as announced on the calendar.
 Ask about our classes for youth (Sunday School) and adults (Orthodoxy 101), and the women's bible study group.